Keyboard shortcuts

 assert_eq!(b.clone() * &b * &b * &b * &b, b); // b^5 = b

-// Note that these assertions would fail, have we provided the `mod_idx` parameters wrongly.
+// Note that the above assertions would fail, had we provided the `mod_idx` parameters wrongly.

 }